ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Content Sent

 >> A Content Sent event notifies the application of the status of its Send action.
-This may be an error, an indication that content has been processed by the protocol stack, or potentially has been acknowledged by a peer.
+This may be an error, an indication that Content has been processed by the protocol stack, or potentially \[MICHAEL: Why "potentially" - because you're not sure about it?
+If it may be such an indication, "potentially" should be removed (this seems like the right thing to do for me).] an indication that Content has been acknowledged by a peer.

 Path Properties Changed

->> A Path Properties Changed event notifies the application that some property of the connection has changed that may influence how and where data is sent and/or received.
+>> A Path Properties Changed event notifies the application that some property of the Connection has changed that may influence how and where data is sent and/or received.

 ### Termination {#termination}